Eric-McKinney/mint/log.md

 - After investigating errno and the many error reporting functions, I see a definite way forward with errno which will make my life a lot easier, no pipes necessary

+## June 23, 2024

+Goals for today:

+- [ ] Update error handling to errno for parser
+- [ ] Update error handling to errno for evaluator